joakimAbdinurIusuf/Skrivo/README.md

 Step 2: Clone repo

-Step 3: Open a terminal and navigate to scr/main/frontend/src
+Step 3: Open a terminal and navigate to scr/main/frontend

 Step 4: Run the following command: `npm install`

-Step 5:
-open the website by typing `npm start` in the terminal
+Step 5: Open the website by typing `npm start` in the terminal

+# How the Backend Was Built

+This tutorial was the main source of information used when building the backend, so watching it will give an understanding of the code and the code structure: https://www.youtube.com/watch?v=ssj0CGxv60k

 # Getting Started with Create React App